Non-fiction books teach us about the real world.

 The mind of “The Hitch” was a truly astonishing one.
 As a constant traveler, writer, debater and raconteur extraordinaire, he always offered a challenging point of view to his opponents.
 “Arguably, Essays” is a large collection (the book has over 800 pages) of mind-bending essays written for Slate, Vanity Fair, The Atlantic, and others.
-The book is broken down into sections, and includes stories ranging from Jefferson’s war against the Muslim pirates, to the concept of blowjob.
+The book is broken down into sections and includes stories ranging from Jefferson’s war against the Muslim pirates to the concept of blowjob.
 If you want to widen your worldview, expand your vocabulary, and become acquainted with one of the best journalists of all time, read that book.

 Bhante Gunaratana – Mindfulness in Plain English

 The concept of mindfulness became widely popular, and Bhante Gunaratana is one of the great teachers that contributed to its appeal to the West.
 “Mindfulness in Plain English” is a pithy introduction to the theory and practice of mindfulness.
 Within the book, you will find useful tips about meditation, and dealing with challenges you’ll inevitably encounter during your practice.
 Moreover, there’s a chapter about mindfulness in everyday life which was a true life-changer for me.
-Finally it doesn’t include any religious B.S, so you should give it a try.
+Finally, it doesn’t include any religious B.S, so you should give it a try.

 Laurie Helgoe – Introvert Power

 Being an introvert is not an easy task.
 The modern world is designed mainly for extroverts, and the rest (around half of the population) just has to deal with it.
-“Introvert Power” is one of the first book that helped “innies” to reclaim their true identity.
+“Introvert Power” is one of the first books that helped “innies” to reclaim their true identity.
 If you feel overwhelmed by social interactions, and find parties difficult to enjoy, you should read this book.
-It will show you how to find the much-needed time of solitude, how to become a flaneur, and design your lifestyle in a way that suits your introverted ways.
+It will show you how to find the much-needed time of solitude, how to become a flaneur and design your lifestyle in a way that suits your introverted ways.

 Mason Currey – Daily Rituals, How Artists Work

 Have you ever wondered about the daily routines of the greatest artists of all time?
 If yes, then this is a book for you.
-Mason Currey took the time to collect and catalogue the habits of the likes of Freud, Dickens, Fellini, or Mozart, to show how they produced their great works.
+Mason Currey took the time to collect and catalog the habits of the likes of Freud, Dickens, Fellini, or Mozart, to show how they produced their great works.
 It’s a truly fascinating read, and it clearly shows that in the area of art, consistent self-discipline wins over the bursts of creative inspiration every step of the way.
 “Showing up” and “consistent self-discipline” is key.

 Christopher Hitchens – Mortality

 Hitchens wrote this book on his deathbed, shortly before he died from cancer.
-It’s a poignant meditation on death, and the sad process of dying.
+It’s a poignant meditation on death and the sad process of dying.
 But it’s also full of witticisms, and great thoughts about life and “dying livingly”.
 Hitch would never let cancer get in the way of his work, and even during his last hours, he maintained his unshakable skepticism and stoical attitude.
 The book also contains an epilogue written by Hitchens’ wife, Carol and it’s a great addition to his autobiography, Hitch-22.

 Carl Jung – Memories, Dreams, Reflections